SHINE Development Officers

 · Reflective blogs documenting the benefits and highlights of their secondments (featured below)

-· Formal reports with the full record of their development work to be published in May and added to this webpage
+· Formal reports with the full record of their development work to be published in due course and added to this webpage

-· A taster of any resources produced will also be included on this webpage in May (members will be able to access the full resources in their SHINE digital folders)
+· A taster of any resources produced will also be included on this webpage in due course (members will be able to access the full resources in their SHINE digital folders)

 Lynn teaches within Social Subjects, Nurture groups and wider pastoral support at Bannerman High School in Glasgow City Council.
 As SHINE was not previously established in the school prior to Lynn’s secondment, Lynn was able to explore the timescales, challenges and facilitators associated with establishing the SHINE model in a large, urban secondary school.
 With a particular interest in parental engagement with health and wellbeing data, Lynn was interested to find the best way to share the learning from the SHINE data reports across the school community to involve all stakeholders in discussions about improving young people’s health and wellbeing.

 Thinking back over my time working with the SHINE team, there have been particular opportunities I have really appreciated.
 Over these 6 months, I have been able to start an important piece of work and see it through to completion, as I have been able to devote significant time to it.
 I am incredibly grateful to have been recruited and paid to do this!
 So often in school, time is snatched between so many other competing demands that sometimes initiatives start, then lose momentum and stall.
 I obtained consent for the project, I envisioned staff, trained others in the need to carry out an academic project to a high ethical standard, overcame numerous technical issues and completed the survey, gathering 637 responses from young people at my school.
 An extremely rewarding process!